Alpine Meadows, California: Public services

 Alpine Meadows is served by the Alpine Springs County Water District since 1962.
 Fire services are contracted to the North Tahoe Fire Protection District.
 The community is governed by Homeowner association rules set by the HOA's in the area, including: Bear Creek HOA, Alpine Meadows Condos, Alpine Manor, and Alpine Place.
 Due to the fire danger in the area, the Bear Creek Association created a set of mandatory Defensible space (fire control) requirements for all homeowners and vacant land owners inside the Bear Creek HOA to follow.
 Garbage services are contracted to Tahoe Truckee Sierra Disposal Inc. Electricity is provided by Liberty Energy.

 Ski resort

-The Alpine Meadows ski resort in the North Lake Tahoe California area, near Squaw Valley.
+The Alpine Meadows ski resort is in the North Lake Tahoe California area, near Olympic Valley.
 The resort has 11 chairlifts and two surface lifts covering 2400 acres of terrain.
 Alpine has a vertical drop of 1800 ft with a top elevation of 8,637 ft.
-Minimal accommodations are available at the resort itself, so most people opt for a hotel at Tahoe City, Squaw Valley, Donner Pass, or Truckee.
+Minimal accommodations are available at the resort itself, so most people opt for a hotel at Tahoe City, Olympic Valley, Donner Pass, or Truckee.